CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-02/comments.md

 ## Financing Problem

-There is a request that only makes sense if a person is making it, and that person will register their data.
+There is a request domain that only makes sense if a person is making it, and that person will register their data.
 During registration, they will upload a series of documents to the system.

 After that, let’s assume we have another sub‑domain (or even a separate system) dedicated solely to documentation.